Contact WKW

 Be aware of road signs that indicate a higher likelihood of deer in the area.
 These signs are present in areas where there are known deer crossings and an increased deer population.

 When driving at night, use your high beams when it is safe to do so.
-This action will increase your ability to see in front of you as well as to the sides of the road, where deer are more likely to come from.
+This will increase your ability to see in front of you as well as to the sides of the road, where deer are more likely to come from.

 If you have the proper permit, you have the right to keep the deer in Indiana.
 You may also consider donating the deer to a food bank.
 Participating deer processors will accept and process the donated deer at no cost.
 The cost of butchering is covered by the Sportsman’s Benevolence Fund, and the meat will go to those in need.